-Operational Highlights for the Six Months Ended March 31, 2021
+Operational Highlights for the Nine Months Ended June 30, 2021

 - On October 21, 2020, the Company announced that the Board of Directors had initiated a process to explore and evaluate a range of strategic alternatives available to the Company in order to enhance shareholder value. - On November 13, 2020, the Company announced the appointment of Amir Boloor as Chair of the Company's Board of Directors.
 Mr. Boloor is an independent director of the Company, and also Chair of the Special Committee.
-The Special Committee's intention is to explore and evaluate a range of strategic alternatives available to the Company in order to enhance shareholder value. - On January 6, 2021, the Company obtained a waiver from HSBC Bank Canada for covenant breaches related to the quarter ended September 30, 2020 under the Company's Facility.
-For further information, please see "Liquidity & Capital Resources". - On February 19, 2021, the Company obtained a waiver from HSBC Bank Canada for covenant breaches related to the quarter ended December 31, 2020 under the Company's Facility (as defined herein).
-For further information, please see "Liquidity & Capital Resources". - On March 25, 2021, the Company and the Vendor entered into a call option agreement that allows the Company to settle, at its option, on or before October 1, 2021 the US\$7.5 million Acquisition
+The Special Committee's intention is to explore and evaluate a range of strategic alternatives available to the Company in order to enhance shareholder value. - On January 6, 2021, the Company obtained a waiver from HSBC for covenant breaches related to the quarter ended September 30, 2020, under the Company's Facility.
+For further information, please see "Liquidity & Capital Resources". - On February 19, 2021, the Company obtained a waiver from HSBC for covenant breaches related to the quarter ended December 31, 2020, under the Company's Facility.
+For further information, please see "Liquidity & Capital Resources".

-Note for a payment of US\$4 million and subject to the approval of the TSX-V, issuance of 200,000 common share purchase warrants with an exercise price of CAD\$4.00.
-The exercise of the call option by the Company under the call option agreement is conditional on approval from HSBC.
-If the call option is not exercised and settled by October 1, 2021, then the Company remains obligated to settle the US\$7.5 million Acquisition Note in accordance with its original terms.

-• On March 5, 2021, the Company drew \$1 million against its facility available through the Business Credit Availability Program ("BCAP") with the Business Development Bank of Canada ("BDC") facilitated through HSBC.
+- On March 25, 2021, the Company and Cenorin entered into a call option agreement that allowed the Company to settle, at its option, on or before October 1, 2021, the US\$7.5 million Acquisition Note for a payment of US\$4 million and subject to the approval of the TSX-V, issuance of 200,000 common share purchase warrants with an exercise price of CAD\$4.00.
+The exercise of the call option by the Company under the call option agreement is conditional on approval from HSBC. - On March 5, 2021, the Company drew \$1 million against its facility available through the Business Credit Availability Program ("BCAP") with the Business Development Bank of Canada ("BDC") facilitated through HSBC.
 For further information, please see "Liquidity & Capital Resources".